-WHAT IS COVERED

-FULL ONE-YEAR WARRANTY

-For one year from date of original purchase, we will provide, free of charge, parts and service labor in your home to repair or replace any part of the cooktop that fails because of a manufacturing defect.
+parenase date to needed to octain WHAT IS FULL ONE-YEAR WARRANTY COVERED For one year from date of original purchase, we will provide, free of charge, parts and service labor in your home to repair or replace any part of the cooktop that fails because of a manufacturing defect.

-LIMITED FIVE-YEAR WARRANTY

-For five years from the date of original purchase, we will provide, free of charge, replacement gas surface burners if they fail in normal household use.
-(The grille and griddle burners are not included.)
-You pay for the service trip to your home and all service labor charges.

 This warranty is extended to the original purchaser and any succeeding owner for products purchased for ordinary home use in the 48 mainland states, Hawaii and Washington, D.C.
 In Alaska the warranty is the same except that it is LIMITED because you must pay to ship the product to the service shop or for the service technician's travel costs to your home.
 All warranty service will be provided by our Factory Service Centers or by our authorized Customer Care® servicers during normal working hours.

-Should your appliance need service, during warranty period or beyond, call 800.444.1845.

-WHAT IS NOT COVERED

-- Service trips to your home to teach you how to use the product. - Discoloration of the griddle plate - Chipping of porcelain enamel grates - Replacement of house fuses or resetting of circuit breakers. - Incidental or consequential damage caused by possible defects with this appliance. - Damage to the product caused by accident, fire, floods or acts of God. - Failure of the product if it is used for other than its intended purpose or used commercially. - Improper installation.

-If you have an installation problem, contact your dealer or installer.
-You are responsible for providing adequate electrical, gas, exhausting and other connecting facilities as described in the Installation Instructions provided with the product.
+Should your appliance need service, during wa arranty period or beyond, call 800-444-1845.
+WHAT IS NOT • Service trips to your home to teach you how • Failure of the product if it is used for other COVERED to use the product. than its intended purpose or used commercially.
+Read your Use and Care material. · Improper installation.
+If you then have any questions about operating the product, please contact your dealer or our Consumer Affairs office at the address below, or call, toll free: If you have an installation problem, contact your dealer or installer.
+You are responsible for providing adequate electrical, gas, GE Answer Center® 800.626.2000 consumer information service exhausting and other connecting facilities as described in the Installation Instructions provided with the product. • Replacement of house fuses or resetting of circuit breakers.
+WARRANTOR IS NOT RESPONSIBLE FOR CONSEQUENTIAL DAMAGES. • Damage to the product caused by accident, fire, floods or acts of God.